contributte/doctrine-migrations/.docs/README.md

 ### Kdyby/Doctrine

-If you want use [Kdyby/Doctrine](https://github.com/Kdyby/Doctrine), please use this additional configuration:
+If you want to use [Kdyby/Doctrine](https://github.com/Kdyby/Doctrine), please use this additional configuration:

 ```yaml
 decorator: